St Patrick's Athletic F.C.: Fans

 Saints fans have widely become known as some of the most active and vocal throughout the country.
 Throughout the club's history, any period of turmoil was always met with protest by the loyal saints.
-In 2001, an ultras group called the Shed End Invincibles were set up, for four years they created huge tifo displays, choreographed chants and created Richmond Park into a fortress.
+In 2001, an ultras group called the Shed End Invincibleswere set up, for four years they created huge tifo displays, choreographed chants and created Richmond Park into a fortress.
 After a period of exile, the ultras group were reignited under new leadership.
 Since then, their work has been applauded by other fans.
 Big banners, flares, and smoke screens are a common sight at St Pats matches.
 Overseas visitors are regularly found at Richmond Park on a match night, including a Norwegian Pats' supporters club.
-As well as this, the club's supporters share friendships with supporters of clubs such as Ravenna from Italy, Sheffield United of England, and Hannover 96 of Germany.
+As well as this, the club's supporters share friendships with supporters of clubs like such as Ravenna from Italy, Sheffield United of England, and Hannover 96 of Germany.
 Fans of these clubs, along with Pats fans, regularly travel to one another's matches.
-Famous fans include former Irish manager Brian Kerr and American actor Wendell Pierce.
+Famous fans include former Irish manager Brian Kerr, American actor Wendell Pierce and ex-Ireland player Glenn Whelan.